M-earnest/docker_workshop/_sources/basics/quickstart.md

 Great, at least we created something permanent for once!

 Most of the time, it's a good idea to indicate absolute paths on the host system.
-In our example the directory `/data` didn't exist in the Ubunutu container before mounting it, hence it was created automatically, however this also depends on the docker container and it's setup/definition at hand as e.g. within automated functionality a certain directory is expected.
+In our example the directory `/data` didn't exist in the Ubunutu container before mounting it, hence it was created automatically, however this also depends on the docker container and it's setup/definition at hand as e.g. within automated functionality a certain directory is usually expected.

 `As per usual`: check the readme and/or docs of a given docker container!